 Swelling – After dental implant surgery some amount of swelling is to be expected.
 To help minimize swelling, try to keep your head elevated and lower your activity level as much as possible.
 Use ice packs for the first 48 hours and apply continuously, or as frequently as possible to minimize facial swelling.

 Avoid wearing your prosthesis or night guard – Partial dentures, flippers, full dentures, retainers, or night guards should NOT be used for at least 10 days following surgery.
-If there are any special circumstances, Dr. Farias will discuss those with you during your pre-operative consultation.
+If there are any special circumstances, Dr. Patel will discuss those with you during your pre-operative consultation.

 Smoking – Smoking after dental implant surgery has an increased risk of infection which also increases the risk of dental implants failing to integrate.
 We recommend that you don't smoke for a minimum of 2 weeks after dental implant surgery.

 While everyone's case is different, recovery after dental implant surgery happens in a series of phases.
 With your new dental implants, maintaining proper oral hygiene should be your primary focus.
 In order for the implant to properly fuse with the jawbone, it must remain clean.
 Also keep in mind that when properly cared for, your dental implant can last for life.

 When maintaining proper hygiene, oral discomfort should gradually lessen.
 Swelling, bruising, and minor bleeding may still occur.
 If any pain does continue, feel free to continue using the pain medications.

 Healing time differs depending on whether you receive an immediate crown placement, or wait for the implant to fuse with the jawbone.
 Your recovery timeframe will depend on your individual case and treatment plan; follow-up appointments will be scheduled accordingly.